Last updated on December 5th, 2019 at 08:57 pm

-In my career of being a top motivational speaker, coaching new public speakers and people in business how to use a story as a tool of impact, I see a common mistake.
+In my career of being a top motivational speaker, coaching new public speakers and people in business how to present a story as a tool of impact, I see a common mistake.

 Speakers present stories that aren’t really stories.

 • A list of facts is not a story presentation.

 • Telling me how you got started in business is not a story or an interesting presentation.

 • Telling me the history of your organization does not make a story presentation.

 Those are the facts.

-Every speech story must have a character with conflict; a pain they want to get rid of, or a desire they want to achieve.
-It’s how you create connection and engagement with your audience and your potential customers.
+Every speech story must present a character with conflict; a pain they want to get rid of, or a desire they want to achieve.
+It’s how you create connections and engagement with your audience and your potential customers.

 If your speeches, your marketing materials, your website ‘About Me’ page, and business purpose doesn’t present a clear main character with a problem that gets solved, you don’t have a compelling story, and you won’t be a successful motivational speaker or successful in business.